cg-tuwien/e186/README LINUX.txt

 -- DEPENDENCIES --

-instal1l the following shared (dynamically linked) libs via your linux package manager: glm, glfw3, assimp, anttweakbar
+install the following shared (dynamically linked) libs via your linux package manager: glm, glfw3, assimp, anttweakbar

 for the other libs the source code is included in this repo,